hungcq/knowledge-repo/IT/designing-data-intensive-applications/review-questions.md

 # Storage & retrieval
 - What are the main primary-key index structures?
 How are they implemented?
 What are the main advs & disadvs of each?
-- How secondary index is implemented?
+- How is secondary index implemented?
-- What is clustered index, covering index, multi-dimensional index, multi-column index?
+- What is clustered index, covering index, concatenated index, multi-dimensional index?
+How is concatenated index implemented?

 # Encoding & evolution
 - What are the common encoding formats?
 What are the advs & disadvs of each?
 How is versioning handled by each?
-- What are the modes of data flow between processes?
-What are the advs of async messaging over RPC?

 # Replication
 - What are the advs of distributed data?
-- What are the dif algos to replicate data across nodes?
+- What are the dif algorithms to replicate data across nodes?
 How are they implemented, including read, write, replication?
 - What are the steps and considerations when designing fail over for leader-based, leaderless replication?
 - What are the problems related to replication lag?
 How to deal with them?
 - What are read and write quorum?
 What should be considered when choosing read & write quorum values?